tianyiwangnova/2020_project__Starbucks_Reward_Response/README.md

 For discount offers that were viewed, `customer age`, `cumulative purchase amount`, `gender`, `income level` and `time the offer was sent` are important factors. **We also see the pattern here that female customers are more likely to complete the offer when they have viewed the offer**.
 It seems that **customers who have completed some offers before the new offer are also more likely to complete the offer**.

-# # A senario to use the model...
+# A senario to use the model...

 Since there's no cost for an offer just to be sent --- if the customer doesn't complete the offer, we don't lose any money.
 One way for us to use the model to improve revenue is to **predict who will complete the offer when they don't know about the offer and we don't send offers to those who will**.
 This might not be a good idea because although we improve revenue in this way, it might hurt our relationship with the customers in the long run.
 It depends on the marketing strategies and if we are looking to cut the spending on promos, our models can help a lot.

-We will train 2 models, one on the bogo offers that were not viewed and another one on the discount offers that were not viewed.
-Assume that we want to determine what offers should be sent for tomorrow.
+We trained 2 models, one on the bogo offers that were not viewed and another one on the discount offers that were not viewed.
+Assume that we plan to send an offer potentially to everyone tomorrow but we want to exclude the customers who have higher chances to complete the offer without knowing it.
 So we plan to use the past data till 10 days before to train the model to make sure that in the training data all offers have expired.

 ![flowchart]()

-Test our models on the data from the last day.
+In the notebook, we tried this process for the last recordsed date in the data --- pretended that in that last day we want to optimize our campaign using the data we had collected.
+We trained the models with the data from the beginning till 10 days before the last day and tested the models on the offers received on the last day but weren't viewed till they expired.
 Our model for buy-one-get-one offers reaches an AUC score of 0.84 and our model for discount offers has an AUC score of 0.88.